bashwithbrown/chat-app/README.md

 ### Configuration

 Update the `config.py` file with your database and application settings.
-It can run on default settings.
+The code will run out of the box on default settings.

 ## Running the Application